armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/aws-container-marketplace.md

 ## Prerequisites

-To use the Armory Spinnaker Marketplace offering, make sure the following requirements are met:
+To use the Armory Spinnaker Marketplace offering, make sure you meet the following requirements:

 * An EKS cluster (Kubernetes 1.16 or above) configured with [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
 * An ingress controller for your EKS cluster.
 This document assumes the EKS cluster is using the NGINX Ingress Controller.